-- EFRAG agrees that the project should not be delayed until the standards on consolidation have been issued. - EFRAG continues to urge the IASB to give the completion of the different chapters of the Conceptual Framework a high priority. - 21 EFRAG agrees that this project should not be delayed until the standards on consolidation have been issued but those standards issued in the future must not introduce any fundamental new concepts as they should first be debated at the conceptual level.
-Notwithstanding the order in which these principles are developed, it is imperative that there is consistency between standards and concepts. - 22 EFRAG remains strongly of the view that no part of the Conceptual Framework should be completed until the current active phases of Conceptual Framework project are ready to be finalised.
-We believe that is important to ensure that the principles within the Conceptual Framework are internally consistent.
-Accordingly, it is not possible to assess parts of the Conceptual Framework in isolation because, by their very nature, many of the principles are interdependent and flow in logical sequence from the stated objective of financial reporting.
+- EFRAG agrees that completion of the Reporting Entity chapter of the Conceptual Framework should not be delayed until the standards on consolidation have been issued.
+However, we understand that no fundamental change in principle from the existing IAS 27 is being considered in the active project on Consolidation. - EFRAG continues to urge the IASB to give the completion of the different chapters of the Conceptual Framework a higher priority. - 16 EFRAG agrees that this project should not be delayed until the standards on consolidation have been issued but those standards issued in the future must not introduce any fundamental new concepts as they should first be debated at the conceptual level.
+Notwithstanding the order in which these principles are developed, it is imperative that there is consistency between standards and concepts. - 17 We believe that is important to ensure that the principles within the Conceptual Framework are internally consistent.
+It may be necessary to revise the different parts of the Conceptual Framework once the different phases have been finalised in order to assure this consistency because, by their very nature, many of the principles which appear in the Conceptual Framework are interdependent and flow in logical sequence from the stated objective of financial reporting.